nijikokun/Validator/readme.md

 - ~~Make extensibility easier.~~
 - ~~Move over to github repository.~~
 - ~~Make implementations use an object as an argument rather than multiple arguments.~~
+- Implement nesting feature.
+Might be useful, I personally can't see one... let me know in issues if you can.
 - Break up implementations into their own folder and make a compiler.

 Futuristic / Unfeasible
 - Find a way to show how to do unique without requiring hassle of setup.
+(JuggleDB?)
   - Essentially you connect in your database and get the collection and check against the key.
   - It's not that hard but there are thousands of databases and ways people do things...

 ### Changelog

+Version 3.2.1
+  - Implemented `default` field.
+    - Supported even on `required` fields, may be subject to change.
+Let me know in issues how you feel.

 Version 3.2
   - Fixed test, now can be run with node